-The practical content of the study program is presented to be directly related to its intended objectives for it is arranged according to the theoretical material given in lectures and seminars.
-According to the information provided in the Application (A1.18), in the fourth year of studies students attend the Medical Nutrition Therapy course where they are expected to apply acquired knowledge and skills in practice.
-During the fifth internship year students work under the guidance of college staff members and nutrition specialists employed at the health care institution.
-This period envisages improvement of the level of competences learned at the university and implementations of these skills in real life situations.
+The practical content of the study program is directly related to its intended objectives because it is arranged according to lectures and tutorial sections, which provide the background knowledge for direct practical and clinical application.
+During the internship year students work under the guidance of qualified college staff members and specialists employed at the health care institution.
+This period envisages improvement of their level of competences learned at the university and implementations of these skills in real life situations (see Application A1.18).